Gorditas with Cholula-Spiced Rajas

 INSTRUCTIONS

 • 2 Meanwhile, for the Gorditas, mix masa harina, warm water, and salt in large bowl, stirring until a soft dough forms.
-If the dough feels too dry, add a little more water, about 1 tablespoon at a time, just until sticky, but a soft dough ball is formed.
+If dough feels too dry, add additional water, about 1 tablespoon at a time, just until sticky, but soft dough ball is formed.
 Divide dough into 8 equal portions and shape each portion into a ball.
 Flatten each ball into a thick disc (about 1/2-inch thick).

 • 4 To finish the Rajas Filling, heat oil in clean skillet on medium heat.
 Add onions; cook and stir 3 - 4 minutes until softened.
 Add the roasted poblano strips (rajas) and Original Hot Salsa.
 Stir well to coat peppers and onions.
 Reduce heat and simmer 5 - 7 minutes.
 Remove from heat and stir in shredded cheese until melted and well blended.